New Hampshire Interscholastic Athletic Association: Classifications

 Schools are reclassified every two years.
 The classification thresholds are periodically adjusted so as to result in an approximately equal number of teams in each class.
 Schools may petition the NHIAA to play in a class higher than that in which they would otherwise be placed.

-For some sports (e.g. football or ice hockey), competition is not organized based on school class, but based on divisions established by the NHIAA committee governing the individual sport.
+For most multi-division sports (e.g. football or ice hockey), competition is organized into divisions based on enrollment thresholds established by the NHIAA committee governing the individual sport (which can very based on the number of participating schools in a sport).

-Classifications for the 2022–23 and 2023–24 seasons are as follows:
+Classifications for the 2024–2025 and 2025–2026 seasons are as follows: